 '''

 default stack method (up)

 ggplot(mtcars, aes(x = mpg)) + geom_dotplot()

 alternate stack method (down)

 ggplot(mtcars, aes(x = mpg)) +

-geom_dotplot(stackdir = 'down')
+geom_dotplot(stackdir = "down")

 alternate stack method (center)

 ggplot(mtcars, aes(x = mpg)) +

-geom_dotplot(stackdir = 'center')

-alternate stack method (centerwhole)

-ggplot(mtcars, aes(x = mpg)) +

-geom_dotplot(stackdir = 'centerwhole')

 '''

 Similarly, one can stack dots in the vertical direction.
 To do this for a single dot plot, one needs to set x = 1 and make the variable the y in the aes() argument.
-Observe that these are essentially reflections of the plots above rotated $90^{\circ}$ .
+Observe that these are essentially reflections of the preceding set of plots rotated 90°.